A troubled teen makes the decision to visit a local church.

 Confused, the young mind tries to put the disconnected pieces together.

 Each of us have God-given gifts to offer.

 We should all live our lives in honesty.

 Then the unspoken reality became clear:

-The Pastor left the meeting, convinced that he had done his Christian duty.
+The Pastor left the church, convinced that he had done his Christian duty.